briansunter/graph/site/src/content/logseq/issue-4.md

 ## Summary and Reflection 🤔

-This newsletter is a deep dive on using the latest AI techniques for kledge management and a tutorial on using Logseq for task management.
+This newsletter is a deep dive on using the latest AI techniques for knowledge management and a tutorial on using Logseq for task management.

-We are living in an exciting time for AI right .
-Several new cutting-edge techniques  exist to search by "meaning" and "concepts" instead of just simple keywords.
+We are living in an exciting time for AI right now.
+Several new cutting-edge techniques now exist to search by "meaning" and "concepts" instead of just simple keywords.
 There are also new techniques for AI to generate new text and images instead of just analyzing them.

 I also include some articles about Yann LeCun, head of AI at Meta (Facebook), who has many exciting ideas about the future of AI.
 This week he put out a research roadmap on what he thinks is a potential path forward to human-level artificial intelligence.